Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Now, everybody smile. @TheSimpsons are coming to #DisneyPlus.
 Start streaming November 12. pic.twitter.com/M8zTYmELb7October 28, 2019

 If you're a passionate fan of the adventures of Homer, Marge, Bart, Lisa, Maggie and the rest of the crew, then you've got one more reason to sign up for Disney Plus.
 Watching all the episodes of The Simpsons back-to-back sounds like the ultimate binge-watch.
+By the way, if you've noticed aspect ratio problems with older episodes, these will be fixed by the end of May.

 All those lovely Simpsons episodes are available to stream at launch, in the US at least (though it does appear that the Michael Jackson episode has been pulled for obvious reasons).
 As yet though, Futurama – another Matt Groening creation – hasn't been confirmed for Disney Plus.